Another-Axiom/GT_CustomMapExample/README.md

 Every object on your map should be static EXCEPT for:
 - Objects that have an animation
 - Objects that will somehow change or get enabled/disabled, such as a trigger
-- Objects that should not have shadows
+- Objects that should not have shadows or lighting applied to them

 ### Lighting Meshes
 When you're initially importing a mesh, go to the properties and make sure that the `Generate Lightmap UVs` box is checked.